Skip to main content

 #28

-What is an Exemption from Notice Requirement/MCP?
+What is an Exemption from Reporting (Notice Requirement) with an MCP?

 Per OAR 333-016-2010, "a Manufacturing Control Program or 'MCP' means a program implemented by the manufacturer or its suppliers to control the amount of an HPCCCH present as a contaminant at or above de minimis levels through the implementation of tools, processes and oversight that support effective chemicals management at all levels to include supply chain management, quality assurance and educational programs.
 Control includes the minimization, reduction or elimination of contaminants when possible."